 - The number of dives you can do in a day

 Not only did we see them, but we saw lots of them.
 And not only that, but they often came right towards you before veering out of your way.
 It was so easy to get pictures!

 Diving from the Turks and Caicos Aggressor, you’ll see plenty of sharks, lots of different types or morays, octopuses, squid, triggerfish, green and hawksbill turtles, jawfish, various jacks, and so much more.
 Not many nudibranchs made their presence known, unfortunately for people like me who live for that type of thing.

 At the beginning of the trip, there were always two guides in the water with us.
 Towards the middle of the week, there was often only one as they realized many people just went on their own and there was no need for them to be in the water.

 The dive schedule is as follows:

-- Site 2: 2 PM
+- 2 PM – Site 2

-- Site 2: 8 PM night dive
+- 8 PM night dive – Site 2

 When I first saw this schedule, I thought “Five dives on just two sites?”
-No worries here.
-Each time you dive a site, you go in a completely different direction.
+No worries here, because each time you dive a site, you go in a completely different direction.
 And the night dive is a totally different experience no matter where you go.

 Don’t have a nitrox certification?
 Don’t worry.
 They’ll take care of it on your first day with an SSI nitrox certification course.
 There is a separate charge for this, obviously.
 When you’re certified, you can use nitrox for an additional $100 per week.

 The Turks and Caicos Aggressor Staff